jomarcardoso/brazilian-super-hero/README.md

 Roger looked at his friend laying, and he saw him dead.
 Does he really said that words?
 Roger has imagined this?
 That were the last words of Rafa?
-We can't we barely know the human know the human capabilities let alone of a prince.
+We can't we barely know the human capabilities let alone of a prince.
 What I know is that Rafa was so instinctive.
 He knew the animals feelings